Flutter SDK - Current (24.2.4)

 // 1.
 Extend the event delegate.

-class MyEventDelegate extends AACCardEventDelegate {
+class MyEventDelegate with AACCardEventDelegate {

 void didTriggerCardEvent(AACCardEvent event) {